 We've gotten a lot of feedback on our Anorak, and you can easily find it for yourself by searching the usual places.
 At the bottom of this page is a link to some Anorak reviews on this website.
 And some feedback/reviews on the Anorak from 2018, courtesy of some from well-known people:

 Some people just love a pullover.
 Our Anorak is suitable for a huge variety of outdoor activities and social settings, and can protect in fairly serious cold without much layering underneath.
-Some of the most hardcore folks going, such as US Military Special Forces, favor this Anorak.
-It was a surprise that instructors at the US Air Force Arctic Survival School (the Cool School) near Fairbanks, Alaska, preferred the MidWeight Anorak to the FullWeight Anorak.
-Military Personnel and other outdoor professionals always seem to zero-in on the Anorak.
+Some of the most hardcore folks going, including many in the Military, favor this Anorak.
+It was a surprise that instructors at the US Air Force Arctic Survival School (the Cool School, Eielson Air Force Base) near Fairbanks, Alaska, preferred the MidWeight Anorak to the FullWeight Anorak.
+Military Personnel and other outdoor professionals usually focus on the Anorak.

 Available in both our FullWeight Jacquard and MidWeight Jacquard Fabrics ...
-FullWeight Anoraks are available in the following colors: Black, Drab, Duff and Lynx Pattern ...
-MidWeight Anoraks are available in Drab and Lynx Pattern.
-The color palette can be seen among the Anorak product photos.
+FullWeight Anoraks are made in the following colors: Black, Drab, Duff and Lynx Pattern ...
+MidWeight Anoraks are made in Drab and Lynx Pattern.
+The color palette can be seen among the Anorak product photos on this page

-Sleeves are long enough to allow the hands to be pulled inside so there is less need for gloves
+Sleeves are long enough to allow most people to pull their hands inside so there is less need for gloves

 Four Slot Buttons at the neck/chest can be opened or secured as needed

 Super-long side zippers enable a lot of venting and make it much easier to get into and out of the Anorak

 The side zips also enable items to be held invisibly on a belt, but still immediately accessible